Sayajirao Gaekwad III: Patronage

 He recognised talent from among his people.
 He supported education and training of persons who in his opinion would shine in life.
 Those persons whom he patronised included Dr. Babasaheb alias Bhimrao Ramji Ambedkar, later the head of the drafting committee of the Indian Constitution that came to force in 1950; Vitthal Ramji Shinde, the founder of the “Mission to the depressed class” and one of the most important social & religious reformers in Maharashtra; and Dadabhai Naoroji, who started his public life as the Dewan (Minister) to the Maharaja in 1874 and thereafter went on to become the first Asian Member of the British House of Commons where he made no secret of the fact that he would also be representing 250 million of his fellow subjects in India.
 He also sent his Agriculture Commissioner Chintaman Vishnu Sane to The United States of America for research in that field.
 He appointed V. T. Krishnamachari as the Diwan of Vadodara.
+Sayajirao Gaekwad III Maharaj sent Mahadev Krishnaji Jadhav to England to study architecture.
+Upon his return, he was appointed the state architect in 1941.
+Hailing from a poor Maratha family in Mumbai, Maharaj saw a spark in him.
+Noting his aptitude and creativity, he appointed him as the state architect.
+Jadhav was instrumental in lending the State of Baroda a unique architectural style through his works such as the Rani Chimnabai Hospital.

 Sayajirao used to visit England every year to select outstanding young people to join his service and in one of such visits he met 20-year-old Sri Aurobindo whom he immediately offered a job at Baroda College.
 Sri Aurobindo returned to India in 1893 to join the Baroda service.
 Another Bengali gen Syed Mujtaba Ali also taught there.

 In 1895 the Maharaja is claimed to have witnessed the successful flight of an unmanned aircraft constructed by S. B. Talpade, which happened eight years before the Wright brothers took to the skies.